 Additional Ways to Show Your Support through Special Sunday Offerings

 - Native American Ministries: Gifts to Native American Ministries help develop and strengthen Native American ministries within the annual conference if that conference has Native American ministries.
-These gifts help by:
+Click here to donate to Native American Ministries.
+Each gift helps by:

 Providing scholarships for Native Americans attending United Methodist schools of theology and other schools approved by the University Senate of The United Methodist Church.